CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/cmssw/tools.md

 Documentation on `scram` can be found [here](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideScram).

-!!! note
+### Extra Parameters"

-	Scram can also accept extra flags which are passed directly to `gmake` such as `--dry-run`.
+Scram also accepts extra flags which are passed directly to `gmake` such as `--dry-run`.

+### Rebuilding

+If you built CMSSW, changed a file and rebuilt it, some cached object files may still be there.
+It's recommended to always run `scram b clean` before re-running `scram b`.

+### Multiple jobs

+Note that running `scram b` with multiple jobs launches multiple threads on multiple source files.
+The compilation order will not be predictable, and the complilation messages will not be predictable.

 ## `cmsRun`